-First of all, Pimsleur has traditionally been one of the pricier language learning options that you can go for, but they sometimes run sales with fairly deep discounts on their website, and they now offer monthly plans that make their lessons more affordable.
+They’ve traditionally been one of the pricier language learning options, but they sometimes run sales with fairly deep discounts on their website, and they now offer monthly plans that make their lessons more affordable.

-Alternatively, you can access all audio lessons for a particular language for around $15 per month and Pimsleur Premium, with supplementary materials like flashcards, for around $20 per month.
+Alternatively, you can access all audio lessons for a particular language by paying a monthly subscription fee and Pimsleur Premium, with supplementary materials like flashcards, for a higher subscription fee.
 These options, which come with a seven-day free trial, make Pimsleur more accessible to people who don’t have hundreds of dollars to spend on language learning in the near future, and they also make it so you don’t actually have to buy the products.

 The exact options available vary somewhat by language, though, as do the number of levels available.

-Regardless of how you access Pimsleur lessons, here’s what you get:
+Regardless of how you access Pimsleur lessons, here’s how it works:

-- 30-minute audio lessons.
 Pimsleur programs are split up into audio segments of around 30 minutes that focus on basic speaking scenarios.
-While you can theoretically go through these lessons however quickly or slowly you want to, I would say from my own experience that it makes the most sense to do one per day and to try not to skip days if you can help it.
-Pimsleur recommends that you master around at least 80% of the material in a lesson before moving on to the next one, and you can repeat lessons if you feel you haven’t mastered them sufficiently.
+While you can theoretically go through these lessons however quickly or slowly you want to, Pimsleur lists some “Golden Rules” that they recommend learners follow: namely, you should do one lesson per day, and you should master around at least 80% of the previous lesson’s material before moving on to the next one.

 Now let’s look at some advantages of using the programs.
 Before we get started, I’d just like to say that the observations below are based on my own experience using Pimsleur to differing degrees for different languages over a number of years.